 Table of Contents

-- Minimal effort: Since the spiral cut ham is precooked and your crockpot is doing the work, this slow cooker ham with pineapple slices is the simplest way to prepare your holiday dinner.
+- Minimal effort: Since the spiral cut ham is precooked and your crockpot is doing the work, this is the easiest, most hands-off way to prepare the star of your meal.

-- Loaded with flavour: This slow cooker ham recipe has layers of flavour, from the delicious ham to the tangy orange juice, sweet maple syrup and honey, and fragrant allspice.
+- Loaded with flavor: The ham has so many layers of flavor, from the delicious ham to the tangy orange juice, sweet maple syrup and honey, and fragrant allspice.

 - Free from refined sugar: Unlike most spiral hams made with brown sugar glaze, this recipe uses maple syrup, honey, freshly squeezed orange juice and pineapple slices to incorporate some natural sweetness.

 - Spiral ham: I used a 4-6 lb fully cooked ham.
-The slow cooker brings it up to temperature and infuses it with tons of flavour.
+The slow cooker brings it up to temperature and infuses it with tons of flavor.

-- Orange juice & zest: These add a bright flavour, contrasting the sweet, rich ham.
+- Orange juice & zest: These add a bright flavor, contrasting the rich sweetness of the ham.

-- Honey & maple syrup: Combined, these two natural sweeteners make a delicious glaze that tastes just like your favourite brown sugar pineapple ham.
+- Honey & maple syrup: Combined, these two natural sweeteners make a delicious glaze that tastes just like your favorite brown sugar pineapple ham.

-- Dijon mustard: Mustard marries the orange and honey flavours together perfectly without tasting too sweet.
+- Dijon mustard: Mustard marries the orange and honey flavors together perfectly without tasting too sweet.

 - Ground allspice: I love how allspice tastes like a mixture of spices, like ground cloves, cinnamon and nutmeg, without the fuss of hunting down all those jars in your spice cupboard.

-- Pineapple rings: These are used for garnish on top of the ham and in between the slices for a show stopping presentation.
+- Canned pineapple rings: These are used for garnish on top of the ham and in between the slices.
+It looks lovely and adds lots of extra flavor.

 How to Cook Ham in Slow Cooker – Step-by-Step Instructions